jianhui-chen/Constrained-Weak-Supervision/README.md

 Is built off of the BaseClassifier abstract class in Baseclassifier.py.
 The most important script is the old_ALL.py script that contains implementation of the algorithm inside of the ALL class.

 CLL:
-Is built off of the Label Estimator abstract class in LabelEstimators.py.
-The most important script is the LabelEstimators.py script that contains implementation of the algorithm inside of the CLL class.
+Is built off of the Constraint Estimator abstract class in ConstraintEstimators.py.
+The most important script is the ConstraintEstimators.py script that contains implementation of the algorithm inside of the CLL class.

 Data Consistancy:
 Is built off of the Label Estimator abstract class in LabelEstimators.py.
 The most important script is the LabelEstimators.py script that contains implementation of the algorithm inside of the DataConsistency class.